 “The Word which came to Jeremiah from the Lord, when Nebuchadnezzar king of Babylon and all his army, all the kingdoms of the earth under his dominion, and all the people, fought against Jerusalem and all its cities, saying, ‘Thus says the Lord, the God of Israel: go and speak to Zedekiah king of Judah and tell him, thus says the Lord: behold, I will give this city into the hand of the king of Babylon, and he shall burn it with fire.
 And you shall not escape from his hand but shall surely be taken and delivered into his hand; your eyes shall see the eyes of the king of Babylon, he shall speak with you face to face, and you shall go to Babylon.’”
 Jeremiah 34:1-3

-A greater tribulation than Zedekiah’s is yet to come.
-In Matthew 24:21-22, when speaking of the end of the age, Jesus said, “For then there will be great tribulation, such as has not been since the beginning of the world until this time, no, nor ever shall be.
+A greater tribulation than Judah’s is yet to come.
+In Matthew 24:20-22, Jesus said, “And pray that your flight may not be in the winter or on the Sabbath.
+For then there will be great tribulation, such as has not been since the beginning of the world until this time, no, nor ever shall be.
 And unless those days were shortened, no flesh would be saved; but for the elect’s sake those days will be shortened.”
-People will need more than head knowledge about Jesus in that day to survive.
-They will need a relationship like Jeremiah’s with the Lord.
-Close, personal and constantly abiding in Him!

-Then, there’s a worse tribulation than the previous two...
-In Revelation 20:11-12, 15, John saw a great white throne and Him that sat on it.
-Earth and the heaven fled from His face.
+The Lord revealed to John in Revelation 20:11-15 a great white throne and Him that sat on it.
+Earth and sky fled from His face.
 He saw the dead stand before God.
 Their works were recorded in books.
 Those books were opened.
 They were judged according to those works.
 “Whosoever was not found written in the book of life was cast into the lake of fire.”
-Thus, it is for every person who believed not in the blood of Christ shed for his or her forgiveness.
-Such a person is judged not by Christ’s merits but by his or her own.
-This is why the apostles boldly and continuously proclaimed, “To Him [Jesus Christ] all the prophets witness that, through His Name, whoever believes in Him will receive remission of sins.”
-(Acts 10:43) Forgiveness of sin via faith in Jesus is the Gospel.
+Everlasting tribulation!

-2 Thessalonians 1:7-9 says that when the Lord Jesus is revealed from heaven with His mighty angels in flaming fire, He will take vengeance on those who do not know God, and on those who do not obey the His Gospel.
+2 Thessalonians 1:7-9 says that when the Lord Jesus is revealed from heaven with His mighty angels in flaming fire, He will take vengeance on those who do not know God, and on those who do not obey the Gospel.
 “These shall be punished with everlasting destruction from the presence of the Lord and from the glory of His power.”

-Zedekiah’s doubt, did not stop God’s Word from coming to pass.
+Zedekiah’s doubt did not stop God’s Word from coming to pass.

 Amidst tribulation, the Lord did provide some good news for Zedekiah...